-Federal Stafford Subsidized Loans are based on financial need as well as annual and aggregate loan limits.
-Interest on this loan does not accrue during eligible periods of enrollment and stated grace periods.
-The interest rate is fixed at 3.76%, effective July 1, 2016.
-Repayment begins six months after graduation or when a student is no longer enrolled at least half time (6 semester hours).
+Federal Direct Subsidized Loans are based on financial need as well as annual and aggregate loan limits.
+Interest on this loan does not accrue during eligible periods of enrollment.
+The interest rate is fixed at 4.99% effective July 1, 2022.
+Repayment begins six months after graduation or when a student is no longer enrolled at least half time.

-Federal Stafford Unsubsidized Loans are based on annual and aggregate loan limits and is not need-based.
+Federal Direct Unsubsidized Loans are based on annual and aggregate loan limits and are not need-based.
 Interest on this loan begins to accrue upon the first disbursement.
-The interest rate is 3.76%, effective July 1, 2016.
-Principal repayment begins six months after graduation or when a student is no longer enrolled at least half time (6 semester hours).
+The interest rate is 4.99% effective July 1, 2022.
+Principal repayment begins six months after graduation or when a student is no longer enrolled at least half time.

-If you are the parent of a dependent student, you may be eligible to borrow under the Federal PLUS loan program.
-The interest rate is 6.31%, effective July 1, 2016.
+If you are the parent of a dependent student, you may be eligible to borrow under the Federal Direct PLUS loan program.
+The interest rate is 7.54% effective July 1, 2022.
 To receive a PLUS loan, your dependent student:

 The maximum amount that the parent may borrow under the Federal PLUS loan program, is Cost of Attendance minus any other aid (scholarships, grants, loans, waivers, etc.) received by the student.

 The PA Forward loan is a loan designed for students who need additional assistance, beyond their federal student aid, in paying for tuition costs.

 Students need to be enrolled in an approved PA school.
 YTI is an approved school!
 Students must also be a U. S. citizen and live in one of the approved states – PA, DE, MD, NJ, NY, OH, VA or WV.

 The PA Forward loan is a credit based loan with competitive fixed interest rates as well as interest rate rewards and a variety of repayment plan options.